awsdocs/aws-lambda-developer-guide/doc_source/nodejs-image.md

 For package details, see [Lambda RIC](http://npmjs.com/package/aws-lambda-ric) on the npm website\.

 You can also download the [Node\.js runtime interface client](https://github.com/aws/aws-lambda-nodejs-runtime-interface-client) from GitHub\.

+## Deploy the container image<a name="nodejs-image-deploy"></a>

+For a new function, you deploy the Node\.js image when you [create the function](configuration-images.md#configuration-images-create)\.
+For an existing function, if you rebuild the container image, you need to redeploy the image by [updating the function code](configuration-images.md#configuration-images-update)\.